-Systemically,there is a fall in vascular resistance and blood pressure, with blood volume expansion and an increase in cardiac output.
+Systemic vascular resistance and blood pressure go down in pregnancy despite blood volume expansion and an increase in cardiac output.

-The GFR increases.
+GFR increases.
 Mild hyponatremia can occur due to ‘resetting of thermostat’.
-Mild hypernatremia is seen less commonly in women, who have an increase in alcohol dehydrogenase (ADH) metabolism and polyuria .

-Kidney volume increases by up to 30%, mainly in the vascular and interstitial volume.
-Renal pelvises can be dilated due to mechanical compression or progesterone effects.
+Kidney size increases by up to 30%, due to increases in the vascular and interstitial compartments.
+Renal pelvises can be dilated due to hormonal (progesterone) and mechanical effects.
 Up to three quarters of patients can have mild to moderate hydronephrosis (right more often than left sided), which may not resolve until 2-3 months post-partum.

 What are the key issues on the medical management of a pregnant patient with a kidney transplant?